albumentations-team/albumentations/README.md

 ```
 pytest
 ```
-7. Push code to your foked repo.
+7. Push code to your forked repo.
 8. Create pull request.

 ### Adding new transforms